 - lockers to store your things in (bring your own lock)

 - 4 computers hooked into the FES system (computing account required)

 - a kitchen complete with a fridge, microwave, kettle, coffee-maker and toaster-oven

 - a telephone

 - comfortable couches and chairs where you can read, rest or socialize

 A door entry code is needed to access the lounge.
-PhD students can obtain the code by contacting one of the PhESSA representatives or from the Administrative Assistant to the Dean & Facilities Coordinator.
+PhD students can obtain the code by contacting one of the PhESSA representatives.